 4. Forewing nearly as wide as long and semicircular in shape, costal margin decidedly rounding; forewing partly opaque, usually with an oblique hyaline band across clavus and corium … 5

 4.’
-Forewing more elongate, costal margin nearly straight, or if rounding, with a distinct bulla present at base of each wing ….
+Forewing more elongate, costal margin nearly straight, or if rounding, with a distinct bulla present at the base of each wing ….
 6

-5. Forewing semicircular in shape, not closely appressed to body, veins of corium forming small irregular cells, some of which usually (not always) are vitreous or light colored … Dictyssa Melichar
+5. Forewing semicircular in shape, not closely appressed to the body, veins of corium forming small irregular cells, some of which usually (not always) are vitreous or light colored … Dictyssa Melichar